matlab2tikz/matlab2tikz/test/README.md

 There are some caveats for this method of testing:

- * The MD5 hash is extremely brittle to small details in the output: e.g. extra whitespace or some other characters will change this.
+ * The MD5 hash is extremely brittle to small details in the output: e.g. extra whitespace or some other characters will change the hash.
  * This automated test does NOT test whether the output is desirable or not.
    It only checks whether the previous output is not altered!
  * Hence, when structural changes are made, the reference hash should be changed.